tc2780/AdventureGame/README.md

     throws a NoSuchItemExistsException if the int passed in does not have an item associated with it
     - tests for it are at the bottom of the ItemTest class

- Phase 4: Task 3 - One factoring I would redo is the relationship between Inventory and Chest.
+ Phase 4: Task 3 - One refactoring I would do is the class relationship between Inventory and Chest.
 Currently, i have Chest extends Inventory, and although it is true that chest shares a lot of the same functionality as inventory, it's not exactly true that a chest is considered an inventory.
 If I were to refactor it, I think I would have a different abstract class (called Storage, maybe), that implements the methods that both chest and inventory share and then have both chest and inventory extend that class instead.